raspberryfield/Project-Y/Docker/Y-Images/Y-Ubuntu/readme.md

     `# mysql --host y-mysql --password mysql`
 (This command will connect to database 'mysql' you will be asked to provide password.
 Mysql db holds user information etc. Don't put your data here.)

+### SFTP
+A sftp service is installed in the image.
+It is used in some tutorials.
+user: sftp_user
+psw: sftp

+To start it, run:
+    `# service ssh status`
+To connect from the host, run this in terminal:
+    `$ sftp sftp_user@localhost`

+You can also connect via the file manager (nautilus) to get a graphical interface;
+    1. Open File Manager (called nautilus on GNOME based Linux distros).
+    2. Click on `+ Other Location`.
+    3. In the entry field type: `sftp://loclahost`.
+    4. Connect and entry user credentials.

+List all groups on the system:
+`# cat /etc/group`
+List all groups of a user:
+`# groups <user_name>`